Maryland Disability Employment Tax Credit - Workforce Development & Adult Learning

 What is it?

-For each taxable year a credit is allowed in an amount equal to 30% of up to the first $6000 ($1800) of wages paid during the first year and 20% of up to the first $6000 ($1200) during the second year of employment.
+For each taxable year a credit is allowed in an amount equal to 30% of up to the first $9000 ($2700) of wages paid during the first year and second years of employment.

 The MDETC does not apply to:

 - Persons hired to replace laid-off employees or individuals on strike; or